melt-umn/monto-v3-draft/content/draft02/index.md

 However, a Client or Broker MAY support arbitrary extensions whose names are in the form of the [`NamespacedName`](#3-1-2-namespacedname) above.
 These extensions are vendor-specific, and thus not specified here.

+## 4.7.
+Miscellanea

+If a Client detects a violation in the protocol from the Broker, it SHOULD inform the user and MAY terminate.

+If the Broker detects a violation in the protocol from a Client, it SHOULD NOT terminate, but MAY ignore the request, or ignore the Client completely.

 # 5. The Service Protocol

 The Service Protocol dictates communication between Brokers and Services.